madetech/scheduling-demand-slackbot/README.md

 ### Code changes and deployment
 In order to make a change to the script please follow the steps below:
 1. make the code change in your local environment,
-2. push the changes to AppScript with `clasp push` (this will allow you run the code & see the change in action),
+2. push the changes to AppScript with `clasp push` (this will allow you to run the code and see the change in action),
 3. make a commit & push to github.

 In oder to deploy the change please follow the steps below:
-1. create a new version in the app scripts:
+1. create a new version in the App Scripts:
    1. open the app scripts,
-   2. click the arrow on the deploy button,
+   2. click the arrow on the 'Deploy' button,
    3. select 'Manage deployments',
    4. click the pencil icon to go into the edit mode,
    5. select the 'New version' in the 'Version' dropdown,
    6. click 'deploy',
    7. click 'done',
-2. Update the version in the google cloud project:
+2. Update the version in the Google Cloud project:
    1. go to the google cloud project,
    2. put 'workspace marketplace SDK' in the search box at the top & navigate to it,
    3. click 'Manage',